wakeupthecat/gastona/README.md

 #  What is Gastona

 Gastona is a scripting language to make applications easily.
-Among other features it has "out of the box" things like
+Among other features it has out of the box things like

 - rapid GUI building
 - SQL integrated
 - scaning directories and parsing files
 - powerful text generator
-- communications using UDP and an amazing HTTP server integrated!
+- communications using UDP and an amazing HTTP server integrated

-All these are quite powerful tools for building application and using them with Gastona it is really straighforward.
+All these are quite powerful tools for building application and using them with Gastona is really straighforward.

 It is a GPLv3 open source project implemented in java in two variants

 - Desktop/PC (gastona.jar) that runs in Windows, Linux, Raspberry Pi and Mac OSX
 - Android App (gastona.apk) for android smart phones and tablets

 Both use exactly the same script language so it is possible to develop an application and run it in all of these systems.